libnonius/nonius/index.md

 However, currently nonius makes use of some code distributed under the [CC-BY-NC] and the [MIT] licenses.
 The `html` reporter uses the [Highcharts JS] and [jQuery] libraries for the interactive charts and the [cpptemplate] library for generating HTML from a template.
+If you want to use only the public domain code for whatever reason, you can disable the `html` reporter easily.

  [CC-BY-NC]: http://creativecommons.org/licenses/by-nc/3.0/
  [MIT]: https://bitbucket.org/ginstrom/cpptemplate/raw/d4263ca998038f7ae18aeb9d2358f0c11f00552d/LICENSE.txt